Acceptance Devices | PAX A77 Terminal User Guide

 Accessing Device Logs on a Test or Debug PAX Terminal

 Device logs are useful for troubleshooting terminal-related issues on a test or debug terminal.
-These are the types of logs that you can access on a PAX terminal using a Windows computer:

 • BroadPOS logs: